m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 }
 ```

-Check if the free-type user has access to the premium contents.
+Check if the free-type user has access to the premium content.
 The command below attempts to list the premium contents by explicitly specifying the bucket name.

 ```shell